 Global markets finished the week mixed

-Treasury yields advanced towards the end of the week
+Treasury yields were mixed towards the end of the week

 Volatile week for USD

-Oil and Gold traded lower towards the end of the week
+Oil and Gold traded higher towards the end of the week

 Stock indices performance